pavel-a/usb-relay-hid/doc/Readme_USB-Relay-DLL.md

 Changes to the original DLL:
 ----------------------------
- - Type used for handles changed from int to intptr_t, for 64-bit compatibility.
+ - The type used for handles changed from int to intptr_t, for 64-bit compatibility.
    This should be binary compatible with existing 32-bit clients.
- - Added helper functions for managed callers and scripts (see below)
+ - Added helper functions for use from managed languages and scripts; see below.

 Windows, Visual C++ applications